MicrosoftDocs/architecture-center/docs/cloud-adoption/decision-guides/mainframe-migration/application-strategies.md

 ## Migrate databases and data

 Application migration usually involves rehosting the data tier.
-You can migrate SQL Server, open-source, and other relational databases to fully-managed solutions on Azure, such as [Azure SQL Database Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance), [Azure Database Service for PostgreSQL](https://docs.microsoft.com/azure/postgresql/overview), and [Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/overview) with [Azure Database Migration Service](https://docs.microsoft.com/azure/dms/dms-overview).
+You can migrate SQL Server, open-source, and other relational databases to fully-managed solutions on Azure, such as [Azure SQL Database Managed Instance](/azure/sql-database/sql-database-managed-instance), [Azure Database Service for PostgreSQL](/azure/postgresql/overview), and [Azure Database for MySQL](/azure/mysql/overview) with [Azure Database Migration Service](/azure/dms/dms-overview).

 For example, you can migrate if the mainframe data tier uses:

-- IBM DB2 or an IMS database, use Azure SQL database, SQL Server, Db2 LUW, or Oracle Database on Azure
+- IBM DB2 or an IMS database, use Azure SQL database, SQL Server, DB2 LUW, or Oracle Database on Azure.

-- VSAM and other flat files, use Indexed Sequential Access Method (ISAM) flat files for Azure SQL, SQL Server, Db2 LUW, or Oracle
+- VSAM and other flat files, use Indexed Sequential Access Method (ISAM) flat files for Azure SQL, SQL Server, DB2 LUW, or Oracle.

 - Generation Date Groups (GDGs), migrate to files on Azure that use a naming convention and filename extensions that provide similar functionality to GDGs.